Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 Selling-stage costs may include real estate commission, legal or closing costs, mortgage discharge fees, prepayment penalties where applicable, repairs requested by buyers, staging, photography, cleaning, moving, storage, transfer-related charges, tax treatment where applicable, and overlap costs if the owner is carrying two homes during a transition.

 These costs reduce the amount the owner actually keeps.
 The difference between market value and net proceeds matters when planning a move, estimating equity, or deciding whether a sale makes financial sense.
+The guide on selling costs and the article on selling a home and net proceeds explore this in more detail.

 8. Why selling costs should be considered early